chrisgoringe/Custom-classifier-training/readme.md

 - `default` - the default, which is `join` for CLIP models and `average` for AIM models
 - `join` - outputs are concatenated to produce a larger input to the model - the number of features is multiplied by the number of layers used
 - `average` - the layer outputs are averaged on a per-feature basis
-- `weight` - the layers weighted-averaged using a `nn.Linear`, with the same weights used for each feature
+- `weight` - the layers weighted-averaged using a weighting pre-processor; a `nn.Linear`, with the same weights used for each feature

 ### Training constants